DavidLMS/aphra/README.md

     cp config.example.toml config.toml
     ```

-2. Edit `config.toml` to add your OpenRouter API key and desired model names.
+2. Edit `config.toml` to add your [OpenRouter](https://openrouter.ai) API key and desired model names.

 ### Installation

 #### Option 1: Install Locally with `pip`

+This option is the simplest way to install Aphra if you don't need to isolate its dependencies from other projects.
+It directly installs the package on your system using `pip`, which is the standard package manager for Python.

 1. Install the package locally:
     ```bash